vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 }
 ```

-The `group()` _function_ allows you to create `meta-targets` that just collect a
+The `group()` _function_ allows you to create `meta-target`s that collect a set
-set of dependencies into one named target.
-In my case, the target doesn't
+of dependencies into one named target.
+In my case, the target doesn't produce
-produce any build output itself, but it is required to execute in order for
+any build output itself, but it is required to execute in order for other
-other dependencies to build.
-Since the Conan installation happens during
+dependencies to build.
+Since the Conan installation happens during `gen-time`,
-`gen-time`, we need a way to represent this in the _gn_'s build graph to keep it
+we need a way to represent this in the _gn_'s build graph to keep it happy.
+It
-happy.
-It is happy if the DAG it constructs internally can `account` for all
+is happy if the DAG it constructs internally is _accounted_ for all _targets_
-**targets** appearing in BUILD.gn files either directly or indirectly have a
+appearing in BUILD.gn files either directly or indirectly and have a purpose.
-purpose.
-Any unused or unaccounted _targets_ make _gn_ unhappy, unless you tell
+Any unused or unaccounted _targets_ make _gn_ unhappy, unless you tell it, which
-it, which I did by using `group` function.
+I did by using `group` function.

 After sorting out that last bit, I have a setup that is better than what I got
 from _meson_ &mdash;subjectively speaking.
 I am happy with the results so far